wp-plugins/clean-and-simple-contact-form-by-meg-nicholas/readme.txt

 == Upgrade Notice ==
-= 4.3.3 =
+= 4.3.4 =
+Added the wordpress page of contact form to the email, remove link from main view = 4.3.3 =
 Hebrew Language added, name field moved to top of form, added 'reply-to' = 4.3.2 =